7111 A paper kakemono (hanging scroll) painted in ink with calligraphy

 Upper right: Kaishin (To awaken the mind)

 Upper: Keishū Dō-in (Seal of Keishū Dō)

 Lower: Iketsu sanjin (Man of a mountain cave, dressed in a Buddhist robe)

-Inscription on scroll painting: Mu, Busso ya nanzo yasuraka zu (Nothingness.
-Alas the Buddha and patriarchs are not great!)
+Inscription on scroll painting: Mu, Busso ya nanzo motome zu (Nothingness.
+Buddha and patriarchs demand nothing.)

 Inscription on reverse of scroll: Mu (nothingness) Keishū wajo (Priest Keishū)

 Scroll: H. 40¾” x W. 14¼” (103.5cm x 36cm)

 Painting: H. 10¼” x W. 13½” (26cm x 34cm)